zackz/JumplistZ/README.md

 ITEM10_CMD  = https://github.com/zackz
 ```

+Run JumplistZ again to generate new jumplist after updating configurations.
+Configuration file is just plain text, and CMD line will be shown as tooltip in
+jumplist.
+So don't write any important password in this file.

 Tips
 ====

 * Make multiple JumplistZ on taskbar at the same time.
   * Put JumplistZ in different folder or make different name and edit ini file differently.
 * Use `WinKey`+`Alt`+`[N]` to show jumplist.
+* Change number of jumplist items (default is 10)
+  * `Taskbar and Start Menu Properties` --> `Start Menu` --> `Customize...` -->
+`Number of recent items to display in Jump Lists`